The EVC-E system uses the same ergonomic control head that we’ve all become familiar with. Capt. Steve’s finger is on the cruise adjust rocker switch.

 The Display Screen

-The info for all the engine and drive parameters is displayed on a 7” programmable LCD flat screen flush mounted to the dash panel.
+The info for all the engine and drive parameters is displayed on 2.5”, 4.0” or a 7.0” programmable LCD flatscreen flush mounted to the dash panel.
 It gives graphic displays of all engine gauges and seriously de-clutters your panel.
 It’s also completely customizable, a fact that I appreciated as I have my own ideas of how I want information displayed and I was able to get what I wanted with just a few minutes of figuring out the nuances of how the programming works.

 There was no manual handed to me, and it didn’t take long to use the single knob to turn and push my way through the controls to make whatever gauges I wanted to use, appear on the screen just where I wanted them.
 This is really the frosting on the cake.